wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-use-reportviewer-in-a-web-site.md

 1. Download and install the Microsoft Report Viewer 2012 Runtime redistributable package by following the above specified instructions.

 1. Create <language> folder in the project and copy the associated resource assembly files there.
-The resource assembly files to be copied are: **Microsoft.ReportViewer.Webforms.Resources.dll** and **Microsoft.ReportViewer.Common.Resources.dll**.Select the resource assembly files, and in the Properties pane, set **Copy to Output Directory** to “**Copy always**”.
+The resource assembly files to be copied are: **Microsoft.ReportViewer.Webforms.Resources.dll** and **Microsoft.ReportViewer.Common.Resources.dll**.Select the resource assembly files, and in the Properties pane, set **Copy to Output Directory** to "**Copy always**".

 1. Set the Culture & UICulture for the web project.
 For more information about how to set the Culture and UI Culture for an ASP.NET Web page, see [How to: Set the Culture and UI Culture for ASP.NET Web Page Globalization](https://msdn.microsoft.com/zh-cn/library/bz9tc508.aspx).